TruongSinhAI/Gemini-Content-Forge/README.md

 ## Potential Future Enhancements

-*   **Streaming Output**: Implement streaming for generated articles for a better user experience with longer content.
+*   **Streaming Output for Articles**: Re-implement streaming for generated articles for a better user experience with longer content (currently disabled due to complexity, but a good future goal).
-*   **Image Generation**: Integrate image generation capabilities (e.g., using Gemini's image generation features via Genkit) based on article content or keywords.
-*   **Advanced Formatting**: Allow more control over the output format (e.g., Markdown, HTML).
+*   **More Advanced Image Editing/Control**: Allow options like aspect ratio, style guidance, or negative prompts for image generation.
-*   **User Accounts & History**: Save generated content and user preferences.
+*   **User Accounts & History**: Save generated content, images, and user preferences.
 *   **More Sophisticated Context Management**: Allow users to select specific parts of search results or uploaded documents to include.
-*   **Tone & Style Customization**: Provide options to specify the tone (e.g., formal, casual, humorous) or style of the generated content.
+*   **Tone & Style Customization for Articles**: Provide options to specify the tone (e.g., formal, casual, humorous) or style of the generated content.
-*   **Error Handling and Retries**: More robust error handling for API calls and content generation.
+*   **Error Handling and Retries**: More robust error handling for API calls and content generation, possibly with backoff strategies.

 ## Contributing